Band-Aid is the most well-known brand of adhesive bandages. But don't ignore these fine blister bandaids and island dressing brands.

 Waterproof Blister Bandages

 Island dressings are either "dry" or "waterproof".
 So far we've talked about DRY island dressings.
 WATERPROOF island dressings are the same concept: There's an absorbent non-stick gauze island surrounded by a "sea" of adhesive tape.
 But in this case, water can't get in.
 That obviously has it's advantages for blister protection.
 If you have a torn blister but you want to go to the pool, choose a waterproof island dressing.
 Below are some examples from the Band-Aid brand, Elastoplast and Nexcare.
 However, don't let the term "waterproof" give you a false sense of security.
 There are three traps to avoid with waterproof blister bandages:

 If your blister is already infected, a waterproof dressing will accelerate that infection due to the occlusion.
 So keep your blister clean as soon as you're aware of it, use an antiseptic, and monitor your blister frequently to ensure it's not getting worse.

-Especially if your blister is very weepy, don’t leave your bandaid on too long.
-The last thing your blister needs is a soggy dressing on it for long periods.
-Change it frequently – maybe a few times per day if it’s very weepy.
+Especially if your blister is very weepy, don't leave your waterproof blister bandaid on too long.
+The last thing your blister needs is a soggy dressing on it for long periods causing maceration.
+Change it frequently - maybe a few times per day if it's very weepy.

 Watch the edges!
 The clear tapes can lift easier than you might think.
 Remember, it's only water-tight as long as the seal is intact.

-Okay, some dressing come in rolls.
-They aren’t strictly island dressings as they don’t lock out germs – when cut to size, they are open at two sides.
-There’s an easy fix though and I outline that fix in this video (below).
+Some dressing come in rolls.
+They aren't sterile, which I believe any blister dressing needs to be.
+Also, they aren't strictly island dressings, because when cut to size, they are open at two sides.
+That means they don't lock out dirt and germs.
+There's an easy fix though and I outline that fix in this video (below). p>

 Toe Bandaids - How To Apply An Island Dressing To The Tip Of Your Toe